harveyalison/Pynigma/README.md

 - specify a message discriminant
 - specify the rotors to be used, their order and ring setting
 - specify stecker board cross pluggings

+To see the command line options, type _python Pynigma --help_